Validated through ESA-supported autonomous navigation deployments

 Applications

-Omnisense positioning technology underpins a range of applications, from autonomous navigation to tracking in challenging environments.
+The positioning architecture underpins a range of applications, from autonomous navigation to tracking in challenging environments.

 Animal tracking & behavioural research